The Kimango Farms – Mbuyuni Farm and Wami River Farm

-Both farms have been organically certified since they were established and our certifying body is the Institute of Market Ecology (IMO) in Switzerland.
-The IMO inspects the farms every year and our certification is in accordance with European Union and Swiss regulations.
+Mbuyuni Farm has been organically certified since 1992.
+Our certifying body is ECOCERT who inspects the farm every year and our certification is in accordance with European Union and Swiss regulations.

 We employ 30 to 80 local staff, depending on the season.
-Our core team has been working with us for more than ten years.
-For most of our permanent staff we provide housing on the farm and the rest live in the nearby villages.
+Most of our very dedicated team has been working with us for more than twenty years.
+For most of our permanent staff we provide housing on the farm and the others live in the nearby village of Kingolwira.

 With an average annual rainfall of 600-700 mm, our production largely depends on irrigation, either with overhead sprinkle irrigation or drip irrigation.
 Both farms border rivers and have sufficient water rights.